Simmonds Kicks Pau To Top 14 Lead, Laporte Loses On Return - UrduPoint

 A minute's silence will be held before each game at all levels of the sport in France this weekend after a 16-year-old player named Thomas was killed during a night out last week.

-Later on Saturday, France captain Antoine Dupont starts as champions Toulouse host Clermont, who also have a former lower-league player in their line-up with youngster Robin Couly at hooker, who was at a sixth-tier club last season.
+Later on Saturday, winger Lucas Tauzin's double helped Toulouse to a 31-10 bonus-point win over Clermont, lifting them to sixth and the final play-off berth.

-On Sunday, South Africa's two-time World Cup winning captain Siya Kolisi will make his Racing 92 debut against Ronan O'Gara's La Rochelle.
+On Sunday, South Africa's two-time World Cup winning captain Siya Kolisi will make his Racing 92 debut against Ronan O'Gara's La Rochelle with a win potentially taking the Parisians above Pau to top spot.